Assumption of Mary 2018 and 2019

 |2019||15 Aug||Thu||Assumption of Mary||National|

-The celebrations begin in Spain on August 11th and culminate on August 15th, a large street party in Madrid being the highlight.
+The Assumption of Mary celebrations begin in Spain on 11 August and culminate on 15 August with a large street party in Madrid being the highlight.
 Throughout Spain, you will find fairs, parades with marching bands, kids’ games, foot races through the public streets, dancing, costume contests, and general family fun.